James Stockdale: Prisoner of war

 On September 9, 1965, while flying as the Carrier Air Wing Sixteen Commander from on a mission over North Vietnam, Stockdale ejected from his Douglas A-4 Skyhawk, which had been struck by enemy fire and completely disabled.
 He parachuted into a small village, where he was severely beaten and taken prisoner.

-Stockdale was held as a prisoner of war in the Hỏa Lò Prison (the infamous "Hanoi Hilton") for the next 7 1/2 years.
+Stockdale was held as a prisoner of war in the Hỏa Lò Prison (the "Hanoi Hilton") for the next 7 1/2 years.
 As the senior naval officer, he was one of the primary organizers of prisoner resistance.
 Tortured routinely and denied medical attention for the severely damaged leg he suffered during capture, Stockdale created and enforced a code of conduct for all prisoners, which governed torture, secret communications, and behavior.
 In the summer of 1969, he was locked in leg irons in a bath stall and routinely tortured and beaten.
 When told by his captors that he was to be paraded in public, Stockdale slit his scalp with a razor to purposely disfigure himself so that his captors could not use him as propaganda.
 When they covered his head with a hat, he beat himself with a stool until his face was swollen beyond recognition.
 When Stockdale was discovered with information that could implicate his friends' so-called "black activities", he slit his wrists so they could not torture him into confession.
 During the course of his captivity, due to torture, his leg was broken twice.

 Early in Stockdale's captivity, his wife, Sybil Stockdale, organized The League of American Families of POWs and MIAs, with other wives of servicemen who were in similar circumstances.
 By 1968, she and her organization, which called for the president and the U.S. Congress to publicly acknowledge the mistreatment of the POWs (something that had never been done despite evidence of gross mistreatment), gained the attention of the American press.
 Sybil Stockdale personally made these demands known at the Paris Peace Talks.

 Stockdale was one of eleven U.S. military prisoners known as the "Alcatraz Gang".
 Owing to their reputation as resistance leaders, they were separated from other captives and placed in solitary confinement in "Alcatraz", a special facility in a courtyard behind the North Vietnamese Ministry of National Defense, located about one mile away from Hỏa Lò Prison.
 They were imprisoned in windowless, concrete cells measuring 3 by 9 ft with a light bulb kept on around the clock, and locked in leg irons each night.